TandonDevOps/IndraABM/tutorial/tutorial_handle_props.md

 ```

 Now we have a basic understanding of the props file, let's begin exploring the code to figure out how exactly handling
 props deals with props file and if there is another way to set parameters.
+I will explain while going through the code step by step.

 ## Analyze and explain handling props
 `screen on segregation.py`
-I will explain while going through the code step by step.
-In some complicated ABM models, users can set customized
+In some complicated ABM models, users need to set multiple parameters like I just mentioned in the example.
-parameters like I just mentioned in the example.
-So a handle_props() is needed to set values of these parameters.
+So a function that helps handle props (called handle_props() in Indra) is needed to set values of these parameters.
 On the whole, handling props tries to initialize `self.props` in the model so that we could set parameters with `self.props.get(prop_nm)`
 To achieve this goal, we will make use of the function `PropArgs.create_props()` in the site-package called PropArgs.

 There are actually lots of details along the way, so I will talk more about the key points and briefly mention some other details.
 Let's get started!

 `highlight super().handle_props(props)`
 Since all our model classes inherit from the base class Model, we first call `super().handle_props(props)`